Meet Rachel Elliot (7 years cancer-free)

 “While I’m loving and learning and growing in my career, I want to make room for the next part of my story,” says Rachel.
 “I want to take the lessons I’ve learned about resilience and advocating for myself to help other families facing this situation or other life challenges.

-“I also want to help advance gene therapy.
+“I also want to help advance cell and gene therapy.
 I believe gene and immunotherapy will become the next pillar of cancer treatment and lead us closer to a cure!
 Alliance for Cancer Gene Therapy is at the forefront of many incredible advances in cancer treatment.
 I always will be an advocate and supporter of their work to make these treatments more accessible in hopes they lead many more patients like myself to a forever remission!”